-ADOs report quarterly to Commerce the types and quantities of economic development activities funded by their grant and local match for each county.
-ADOs also report the number of businesses, jobs, and private investments leveraged with the ADO grant funds.
-Performance data has been available since 2008, though the metrics have changed with each contracting cycle.
+ADOs report quarterly to Commerce the types and quantities of economic development activities funded by their grant and local match for each county through Commerce's Salesforce portal.
+ADOs also report the number of businesses, jobs and capital investments leveraged with the ADO grant funds.
+Performance data has been available since 2008, though the actual metrics have changed over time.

-In 2011, Commerce transitioned to a cloud-based contract performance monitoring system (Salesforce) to track data on business recruitment, retention, expansion, and startups.
-This system was designed to provide greater context and detail about the outcomes reported by the ADOs and enable Commerce staff to review the data more effectively.
-Further, this tool was designed to allow ADOs to input quarterly updates on the businesses they are working with.
-This is particularly helpful because many economic development projects are lengthy and/or multi-phased.
+Commerce transitioned to Salesforce in 2011 in order to more accurately track data on business recruitment, retention, expansion and startups agency-wide.
+This system was designed to provide greater context and detail about the outcomes reported by the ADOs and enable Commerce staff to review the data more efficiently.
+Further, this tool was designed to allow ADOs to input quarterly updates on the businesses they are working with for tracking and reporting purposes.
+This is particularly helpful because many economic development projects are lengthy and/or multi-phased, extending over multiple reporting periods or even biennial reporting cycles.

 The measurements were revamped in 2013 to coincide with the new grant contracts.
 These metrics were jointly developed by a committee of ADO representatives in collaboration with Commerce staff.
-The new reporting system was intended to capture a wider set of variables that more accurately reflected the diverse activities of the ADO network.
+The new reporting system was intended to capture a wider set of variables that more accurately reflected the actual work performed by individual organizations within the ADO network.

-Annual goals are self-selected by each ADO for the new grant period.
-While this new reporting system expanded the breadth of reporting, it did not contribute to increasing the accuracy of the reporting or show a tangible relationship between local economic development efforts and recruitments, retentions, expansions, jobs, or capital investment.
-Also, the Salesforce system design could not support the revamped metrics without costly adjustments, so Commerce has been working with a new consultant to come up with a solution.
+Annual goals were self-selected by each ADO for the 2013-14 reporting period.
+While this new reporting system expanded the breadth of reporting, it did not contribute to increasing the accuracy of the reporting nor did it show a tangible relationship between local economic development efforts and recruitments, retentions, expansions, jobs or capital investment.
+As such, the reporting process was restructured again in 2015 at the prompting of a state audit to provide more accurate and consistent data reporting across the ADO ecosystem.